Last updated on July 8th, 2022 at 04:05 pm

 This past Sunday was a quiet day.
 It seems as though the entire country was reflecting.
 The news all weekend was leading up to 9/11.
-I seriously couldn’t flip through the Internet or TV without being bombarded with news stores, TLC or Lifetime movies about 9/11 or an update on our military abroad.
+I seriously couldn’t flip through the Internet or TV without being bombarded with news stories, movies about 9/11, or an update on our military abroad.

-10 years ago, I was sitting in my 7th grade math class without a care in the world.
+I was sitting in my 7th-grade math class without a care in the world.
 I remember when our teacher told us about the planes crashing the World Trade Center towers I was very confused.

-My tiny bubble of a life didn’t have problems, or death, or sadness.
+My tiny bubble of life didn’t have problems, death, or sadness.
 Luckily, I wasn’t directly affected by the disasters.
-No one in my family died, my uncle who lived in NYC was safe and sound, I wasn’t feeling the pain like others.
+No one in my family died, my uncle who lived in NYC was safe and sound, and I wasn’t feeling the pain like others.

 If you live each day as if it was your last, someday you’ll most certainly be right.’
 It made an impression on me, and since then, for the past 33 years, I have looked in the mirror every morning and asked myself: ‘If today were the last day of my life, would I want to do what I am about to do today?’

 9/11 was a huge and tragic hit on our country and individuals.
 Buildings can be fixed.
-Fields can be grown in again.
+Fields can be grown again.
 Fires can be tamed.
-What our country’s leadership wasn’t able to fix was the thousands of fathers, mothers, children, sisters, brothers, best friends – that were all taken from us ten years ago.
+What our country’s leadership wasn’t able to fix was the thousands of fathers, mothers, children, sisters, brothers, and best friends–that were all taken from us ten years ago.
 Sadly, 9/11 won’t be the only time something bad happens in our lives.
 Devastating times do happen – and what’s important is to know how to find peace and hope throughout these difficult, terrible times.

 I am no expert on death and grieving.
-I’m in no way, shape or form a counselor – but I do know what pain looks like and feels like.
+I’m in no way, shape, or form a counselor – but I do know what pain looks like and feels like.
 Let me tell you, it sucks.
-Whether you faced a death in your life on 9/11 or at another time, you know how difficult is can be to remain positive.
+Whether you faced death in your life on 9/11 or at another time, you know how difficult it can be to remain positive.
 What’s vital is to not look back in sadness.
 Keep reading: